 - Peritoneal mucinous carcinomatosis (PMCA) is the type in which cells from the tumor do show cancer.

 You may not have any symptoms at first.
 But some of the following may appear over time:

 It can be hard to diagnose PMP because it may look and act like other diseases.
 Sometimes it's found by accident when you're being treated for something else.

 To find out if you have it, your doctor will examine you and ask questions about your symptoms.
-Then he'll want to get pictures of inside your belly and other areas of your body.
+Then they'll want to get pictures of inside your belly and other areas of your body.

 One way to do this is by a CT scan.
 It takes a number of X-rays from different angles and puts them together to give more information.
 Sometimes you may take a special drink or get dye that makes the image easier to see.

 A magnetic resonance imaging scan, or MRI, is another painless way to get a picture.
 It uses powerful magnets and radio waves to make detailed images.

 The best way to treat PMP depends on the type of tumor -- cancerous or noncancerous -- the size of the tumor, and how healthy you are.
 Your doctor may recommend:

 - Wait and watch: If the tumor is small and not growing very fast, the doctor may just ask you to come in regularly to check on it.